Firerey12/firerey12.github.io/index.md

 layout: home
 ---

-Welcome to my project portfolio!
+Welcome to my project portfolio/blog!
 Here, you'll find a collection of hands-on projects that showcase my passion for cybersecurity, web development, and system administration.
 This portfolio includes a range of Capture The Flag (CTF) challenges and Security Operations Center (SOC) lab exercises, and more where I've applied my technical skills to solve real-world security problems.

 ## Projects and Challenges
 - Capture the Flags (CTFs)